Workforce Development Programs

 The payback of the bond certificates/loan is made by using the company’s Iowa employee withholding taxes.
 The program allows a company to divert a portion of the Iowa new employees’ withholding taxes over to the college.
 The college then uses these funds to make the bond/loan payments each year for 10 years.

-To promote the creation of high-quality jobs within Iowa, a supplemental withholding credit may be available for new positions with wage levels meeting or exceeding established criteria.
-This extended funding source allows for an additional portion of the new employees’ payroll withholding taxes to be diverted to EICC, increasing the potential training funds available.
+To promote the creation of high-quality jobs within Iowa, a supplemental withholding tax credit may be calculated for new positions with wage levels meeting or exceeding established criteria.
+This extended funding source allows for an additional portion of the new employees’ payroll withholding taxes to be applied to the project, increasing the potential training funds available.

 Because of this structure, the training is available at what is essentially no cost since the bonds are repaid with dollars that otherwise would have been paid to the state as withholding taxes.